 If you are struggling to create space, fitted furniture options will maximise your room.
 Fitted wardrobes don’t just improve storage and accessibility around the room, they also help to enhance it visually.
 When you next enter your bedroom, you won’t be preoccupied with mess, and you’ll find it easier to nod off.

-If you’re considering a new storage solution in the near future, do get in touch via our website on our Contact Us page.
-Whilst our showroom remains closed we’ll note your plans and be in touch just as soon as we can.
-In the mean-time, feel free to view our Showroom 3D Tour for info-galore and video action.
-May we wish you a restful night’s sleep!
+If you’re considering a new bespoke storage solution in the near future, do get in touch on 01756 700471 or via our Contact Us page.
+You can also view our Showroom 3D Tour for more information.
+We look forward to hearing from you, and in the meantime, may we wish you a restful night’s sleep!